Ernie McLea

-Ernest Hope "Ernie" McLea (February 5, 1876 – June 17, 1931) was a Canadian ice hockey player.
+Ernest Hope "Ernie" McLea (February 5, 1876 – June 17, 1931) was a Canadian amateur ice hockey player, in the era before professional hockey.
 McLea played in the 1890s for the Montreal Victorias and was a member of four Stanley Cup-winning teams.
 He scored the first hat trick in Stanley Cup play, and scored the Stanley Cup-winning goal in a challenge game in 1896.

 Personal life

 McLea was born in Montreal, Quebec.
 He was the fifth and final child of John Brine McLea and Phoebe Elizabeth (Currie) McLea, who were both born in Newfoundland and moved to Quebec in the 1860s, then to Montreal in the 1870s.
 As a youth, McLea attended the Bishop's College School boarding school in Lennoxville, where he met future Victorias team-mates Hartland MacDougall and Robert MacDougall (not related).
 He followed this with studies at McGill University where he played rugby football and cricket.

-Ernest McLea died on June 17, 1931 in his apartment on McGill College Avenue in Montreal due to a self-inflicted gunshot.
+Ernest McLea died on June 17, 1931, in his apartment on McGill College Avenue in Montreal due to a self-inflicted gunshot.
 McLea left a note.